Skip Navigation

 Located at the foot of St. Elijah mountain Camping Lavanda opened in June 2017 after being lovingly created over a period of 5 years.
 Originally a wine farm, this delightful campsite is set minutes from the small town of Orebić on Croatia's Pelješac peninsula.
 The campsite enjoys breathtaking views of the surrounding coast and overlooks the stunning clear blue sea.
 The site is conveniently located just 2 hours drive from Dubrovnik, it's also a beautiful drive from Split (further north) where you will briefly cross the Bosnian border.

-Camping Kozarica
+Camping Miran

 Amadria Park Camping Trogir